TheLux83/100-days-of-code/log.md

 **Thoughts:** Today was really frustrating.
 I would like to display the saved images from my database, but I wasn't able to do that.
 Googled the whole time and found a few ideas, but none of them really helped.
 I'm afraid I'm missing a few fundamental things here.

+### Day 28: March 4, 2020

+**Today's Progress**: Worked further on getting the images shown.
+Got it running.
+Designed the template a bit further

+**Thoughts:** I've got the image loading running.
+A Youtube video showed me what I had to do and now it works.
+I even had enough time today, to design the list view a bit.